-(click on the Zoom category link to the right for reference materials and instructions)
+(for reference materials and instructions, click on the Zoom category link to the right)

 Think of webinars like a virtual lecture hall or auditorium.
 Webinars are ideal for large audiences or events that are open to the public.
 Typically, webinar attendees do not interact with one another.